 The D.Min. program requires two years of coursework and one year for the project dissertation for a total of 30 credit hours.
 Students may request an extension to complete the project dissertation.
 Consult the D.Min.
 Handbook for further details.

 Curriculum

 The following course lists reflect a typical course of study, but courses and credits may be adjusted per cohort.

 Missional Churches

-(Korean Studies Department only)
+(Korean Studies Department - US and Korea based students)

 Core Courses: